Formation

 How do I put the Digital Fast into practice?

-• Utility examples: phone, text, calendar, airline apps, building/garage access, camera, weather
+Utility apps: phone, text, calendar, camera, weather. etc.

-Free copies will be available to pick up at any of our campuses (one per household) or you may purchase a copy.
+Free copies will be available to pick up at any of our campuses (one per household) or you may purchase a copy below.

 Frequently Asked Questions